bonjorno7/3dn-bip/docs/reference.md

         Arguments:
-            key (str): The name of the preview to be returned.
-            default: A value to return if the specified key does not exist.
+            key (str): The name of the preview to be returned. default (any): A value to be returned if the specified key does not exist.
 The default value is None.

         Returns:
-            An object of type ImagePreview.
+            An object of type ImagePreview or None.

     keys():
         Description:
             Return preview names.

         Returns:
-            An object of type KeysView[str].
+            An iterable of type str.

     values():
         Description:
             Return previews.

         Returns:
-            An object of type ValuesView[ImagePreview].
+            An iterable of type ImagePreview.

     items():
         Description:
             Return pairs of name and preview.

         Returns:
-            An object of one of these two types ItemsView[str, ImagePreview].
+            An iterable of type (str, ImagePreview).
 ```